afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/02-2D-Object-Detection-YOLO.md

 - **YOLO** is a state-of-the-art, real-time object detection algorithm that uses a single convolutional neural network (CNN) to process an image in one pass.

-- YOLO v3 divides the input image into a 19x19 grid and predicts a vector for each cell that contains the probability, position, size, and class of the object in that cell.
+- YOLO v3 divides the input image into a 19x19 grid (cells) and predicts a vector for each cell that contains the probability, position, size, and class of the object in that cell.
 - YOLO v3 uses **anchor boxes** to handle multiple objects in the same cell.
 Each anchor box has a predefined shape and predicts a specific object.
 - YOLO v3 uses **intersection over union (IOU)** and **non-maximum suppression (NMS)** to eliminate overlapping and redundant bounding boxes and select the best ones.
 - YOLO applies a series of convolutional and pooling layers to the input image, followed by a fully connected layer that outputs a `tensor` of shape `(grid size x grid size x (bounding boxes x (4 + 1 + classes)))`.